rsdoiel/antenna/north_america.md

 Firefighting operations continued overnight into Friday morning, with water-dropping helicopters taking advantage of a temporary lull in winds.

-The White House says President Joe Biden will convene key officials Friday to discuss the federal government’s response to the wildfires.
+The White House says President Joe Biden was to convene key officials Friday to discuss the federal government’s response to the wildfires.

+As of Friday morning, the largest blaze, the Palisades fire, was only 8% contained, according to the California Department of Forestry and Fire Protection.
+It has burned through more than 8,000 hectares of land.

+Meanwhile, the second-largest blaze, the Eaton fire, was 3% contained, according to the California Department of Forestry and Fire Protection.
+That one has burned through 5,000 hectares of land.

+The Palisades and Eaton fires already rank as the most destructive in Los Angeles history.
+Together, they have burned through about 85 square kilometers of land, and destroyed or damaged about 10,000 structures.

+"It looks like an atomic bomb dropped in these areas," Los Angeles County Sheriff Robert Luna said at a press conference late on Thursday.

 Biden told a White House briefing Thursday afternoon that federal resources and additional funding have been made available to California to fight the wildfires that he described as the "worst fires to ever hit Los Angeles."

 The money will be used, the president said, to cover all of the costs for 180 days for temporary shelters, the removal of hazardous materials, first responder salaries and measures to protect life.

+“I told the governor, local officials, spare no expense to do what they need to do and contain these fires,” Biden said Thursday.

 Vice President Kamala Harris, a former U.S. senator for California, also spoke at the briefing.